aayushdhaka/customer-behaviour-analysis/README.md

 - Discounted orders increased purchase volume by around 15%
 - Clothing and electronics were the most frequently purchased categories

+## Business Recommendations
+- Focus marketing efforts on high-value and repeat customers
+- Introduce loyalty programs to retain frequent buyers
+- Use targeted discounts instead of offering discounts to all customers
+- Promote high-performing product categories to increase repeat purchases

 # Customer Behaviour Analysis

 ## Overview